Housewife (band)

-Housewife (formerly Moscow Apartment) is a Canadian indie rock band with folk roots based in Toronto, Ontario, Canada.
+Housewife (formerly Moscow Apartment) is the Canadian indie rock musical project of Brighid Fry based in Toronto, Ontario, Canada.
 Its founding members are Brighid Fry (guitar, vocals; formerly of Kingdom of Birds) and Pascale Padilla (guitar, vocals), with a number of guest players joining them for live shows and recordings.
+Padilla left the band in late 2022.

 The band's debut self-titled EP was launched September 30, 2017, following the release of the video for their first single, Annie, the month prior.
 Better Daughter, their sophomore EP, was released on Hidden Pony Records on July 10, 2020.

 The band was formerly known as Moscow Apartment, until announcing a name change on April 26, 2022.
-As of March 2023, it appears that Housewife is now a solo project of Brighid Fry.
+As of March 2023, Housewife is now a solo project of Brighid Fry.

+Brighid Fry is neurodivergent, bisexual, and non-binary.
+She identifies as a third-generation queer and uses they/she pronouns.

 Self-titled EP

 Housewife's self-titled debut was produced by Samantha Martin of Delta Sugar, three of the tracks were mixed by Guillermo Subauste, and features Michael Louis Johnson, member of Rambunctious, former lead singer of The New Kings, and brother of Gordie Johnson on trumpet.
 Blues and Roots Radio noted in a review by Phillip Bridle that "the maturity in the song writing and musical skills of the pair is quite remarkable....
 [T]his first EP of five beautifully crafted songs is surely an indicator of special things to come."
 Shortly thereafter, NOW Magazine included Housewife in its list of Toronto Musicians to Watch in 2018.